uma-dev/GCP-course/notes.md

 - Memcached: pure caching

 ### BigQuery

+In the context of tons of data, import and export becomes very important, so you can use:
+- Console / bq
+- Cloud Storage
+- Batch loading with BigQuery Data Transfer Service
+- Dataflow (streaming pipeline)

 Exabyte scale modern Datawarehousing solution from GCP.
 It provides Relational database (SQL, schema, consistency).
 Data in organized in **datasets**, inside datasets there are multiple tables.
 It offers:
 - Two approaches: __traditional__ (storage + compute) and __modern__ (realtime + serverless)